 To ensure the highest confidence in test results, the laboratory adheres to strict quality control (QC) and quality assurance (QA) standards.
 In order to achieve this, approx. 3% of all samples run are QC samples.

-In order to assess performance of all our accredited tests, the laboratory is currently involved in two external Quality Assurance schemes; LGC - Drugs of abuse in urine scheme (DU) and LGC - Ethanol in urine scheme (TX).
+In order to assess performance of all our tests, the laboratory is currently involved in two external Quality Assurance schemes: LGC - Drugs of abuse in urine scheme (DU) and LGC - Ethanol in urine scheme (TX).
 Viewing of QC data, EQA data, and/or testing procedures will be accommodated on request by arrangement with the laboratory.

-5.10 Drug Substance Testing (Emerging Trends Laboratory)
+Drug Substance Testing (Emerging Trends Laboratory)